mout/mout/doc/mdown/collection.md

 Methods for dealing with collections (Array or Objects).

 <div style="background-color:#fdd; padding:2em; border:2px solid #f00"><strong>IMPORTANT:</strong>
-This package isn't <em>stable</em> we are still discussing what is the proper behavior. (see <a href="https://github.com/millermedeiros/amd-utils/issues/93">#93</a>)</div>
+This package isn't <em>stable</em>.
+We are still discussing what is the proper behavior. (see <a href="https://github.com/millermedeiros/amd-utils/issues/93">#93</a>)</div>